Statutes

 c. decide on discharging the Executive Committee from liability.
 The President and the Vice President have no vote on this issue,

-e. decide on any changes to the statutes (a 2/3 majority is needed),
+e) Decide on changes to the statutes (a 2/3 majority is needed),

 8. The World Conference